 Deductions that are commonly authorised include income tax deductions, superannuation or health insurance contributions, and trade union dues.

-A term in an enterprise agreement, modern award, industrial instrument, or contract of employment that allows for deductions has no effect if:
+A term in a registered agreement, an award, industrial instrument, or contract of employment that allows for deductions has no effect if:

 - the deduction is directly or indirectly for the benefit of the employer and is unreasonable